elcerdo/supershooter/README.markdown

 Sprites must be saved in the *data* directory in 32bits (RGBA) png.
 Using the filename the engine will find if the sprite has states or is animated.
 Here are the three kinds of sprite you can define:

--   **static sprites**.
+- **static sprites**:
   Static sprites are nothing more than an image.
 Filename must match *[name].png* where *name* is composed with letters and numbers. *name* will represents the sprite file in the configuration file.
--   state sprites.
+- **state sprites**:
   State sprites can more than one state.
 For example font sprites are state sprites.
 The filename of a state sprite must match *[name]-[nstate].png* where *name* is a unique identifier composed by letters and numbers and *nstate* is the number of state of the sprite.
 State sprite are build by stacking vertically the images of the different state.
--   animated sprite:
+- **animated sprite**:
   Animated sprite can have different state, in which they are animated over different frame.
 Filenames must match *[name]-[nstate]x[nframe]* where *name* is an unique identifier, *nstate* is the number of state in the sprite and *nframe*.
 Animated sprites are built by statcking horizontally multiple state sprites.

 Once you have added all images in the *data* directory you can start editing the configuration file.